-'The largest register is the Torrens Title register, introduced in 1863.
+NSW Land Registry Services (formerly LPI and the Department of Lands) maintains current and historic title records in a number of public registers.'The largest register is the Torrens Title register, introduced in 1863.
 Torrens titles are protected by State Government Guarantee and contain information in relation to current ownership and encumbrances on the land such as mortgages, leases and easements.

 The General Register of Deeds was the first land registry in NSW established on 16 November 1825 under the Registration of Deeds Act 1825.
 It contains common law (old system) deeds for land transactions and incorporates the register of Causes Writs and Orders, Bills of Sale, Register of Resumptions, Powers of Attorney and all other miscellaneous deeds registered in the LPMA.